info | Sidhe & Faery | Other types

 in a little white glue.
 Decorate the outside of the container to taste.
 Add

-supermarkets, restaurant tables, public computer terminals, and in other out-of-the-way,
+in supermarkets, on restaurant tables, at public computer terminals, and in other out-of-the-way,

 hidden-in-plain-sight kinds of places.